linode/docs/docs/guides/development/javascript/getting-started-ember/index.md

 </PageContent>
     {{< /file >}}

-- Create an `about.hbs` template with the contents shown here.
+- Create an `about.hbs` template with the contents shown below.

     {{< file "app/templates/about.hbs" hbs >}}
 <PageContent @title="About">